arenekosreal/role-playing/README.md

 > [!WARNING]
 > NSFW content included in this repository, use it at your own risk.

-## local-ai

-Some models not included in [LocalAI](https://localai.io)'s official gallery.

-### Usage

-Simply load model with `/models/apply` endpoint or run `local-ai run <model-manifest>.yaml` directly.

-## system-prompts
+> [!NOTICE]

-**NOT** [SillyTavern](https://sillytavernai.com) compatible character card.
+> **NOT** [SillyTavern](https://sillytavernai.com) compatible character card.

+System prompts and other stuff for role-playing witl models.

-### Usage
+## Usage

-File path match this pattern: `./system-prompts/<url-to-model>/<language-code>/<character>`

-For example:

-1. Find which model you want to use.
-Let us say you want `./system-prompts/huggingface.co/mradermacher/Peach-2.0-9B-8k-Roleplay-i1-GGUF`.
+1. Find out which model you want to use.

-2. Find which language you want to use.
-We use `zh-cn` as an example here.
+   We use `./huggingface.co/mradermacher/Peach-2.0-9B-8k-Roleplay-i1-GGUF` as an example below.

-3. Download model if needed: `https://huggingface.co/mradermacher/Peach-2.0-9B-8k-Roleplay-i1-GGUF`
+2. Download model if needed.

-4. Find which character you want to play.
-For example, `Vanilla-Maid`.
-5. Launch model with tools you like, such as local-ai, ollama, or even llama.cpp.
+   Go go `https://huggingface.co/mradermacher/Peach-2.0-9B-8k-Roleplay-i1-GGUF` and download model file.

+   You can also use `./huggingface.co/mradermacher/Peach-2.0-9B-8k-Roleplay-i1-GGUF/Peach-2.0-9B-8k-Roleplay.yaml` if you are using [LocalAI](https://localai.io)

+   As for other models, their url is similar to this, you can build its url by following its path in the repository.

+3. Ensure language and character.

+   For example, `zh-cn` as language and `Vanilla-Maid` as character.

+4. Get system prompt.

+   It should be placed at `./huggingface.co/mradermacher/Peach-2.0-9B-8k-Roleplay-i1-GGUF/zh-cn/Vanilla-Maid.md`.

+   Use **raw content** instead rendered document.

+5. Set system prompt.

+   Use tools like llama.cpp, ollama, etc.
+   Please ensure the model is supported by the tool.
+Most of the time this is not a huge problem.
-6. Set system prompt to content of file `./system-prompts/huggingface.co/mradermacher/Peach-2.0-9B-8k-Roleplay-i1-GGUF/zh-cn/Vanilla-Maid.md`.
+   Then you must set system prompt to the file mentioned before.

-7. Enjoy.
+6. Enjoy.